Molecular Electronic Structure Calculation via a Quantum Computer: Results and Discussion

 To obtain the second-quantized Hamiltonian, Eq.(2), as an example, for HF molecule we start by considering the 1s orbital for hydrogen atom and 1s, 2s, 2p$_x$, 2p$_y$ and 2p$_z$ orbitals for fluorine atom.
 This leads to 12 molecular orbitals considering spin.
 Consequently, the calculation of the Hamiltonian of the HF molecule requires the consideration of 12 spin-orbitals.
 In this work, the molecular orbitals are calculated from the unrestricted Hartree-Fock (UHF) method in the STO-3G basis functions.
 Therefore, the Hamiltonian of HF molecule in the second-quantized form can be written as

 where $h_{pq}$ and $h_{pqrs}$ integrals are defined in Eqs.(3) and (4).
 The numerical solutions for these integrals for our studied molecules are performed by the Python-based Simulations of Chemistry Framework (PySCF) package \cite{Sun1,Sun2}.
-To transfrom Fermion to qubit, we have used the parity transformation, as discussed in II.B section.
+To transfrom fermion to qubit, we have used the parity transformation, as discussed in II.B section.

 In any transformation method such as parity, the number of qubits is equal to the number of spin-orbitals considered.
 Therefore, the number of qubits for H$^+_3$, OH$^-$, HF and BH$_3$ molecules are 6, 12, 12 and 16, respectively.
 In other words, each qubit typically denotes the population of a spin orbital.
 However, since the molecular Hamiltonian has symmetry, the wave function can be stored in a smaller Hilbert space.
-We can reduce the number of qubits for the VQE algorithm considering Z2 symmetry.
+We can reduce the number of qubits for the VQE algorithm considering $\mathbb{Z}_2$ symmetry.
 In this work, we chose a two-qubit reduction, which leads to a reduction in the complexity of the operation and especially useful for NISQ-era computers.
 Moreover, we have used UCCSD ansatz in our calculations which is a well-known chemically inspired ansatz in which a Hartree-Fock initial state is used as a starting point for the ansatz.
-The classical optimization process is performed using the Limited-memory BFGS Bound (L-BFGS-B) optimizer.
-However, we have checked other optimizers such as COBYLA \cite{Romero}.
+The classical optimization process is performed using the Limited-memory BFGS Bound (L-BFGS-B) optimizer \cite{Romero}.

+We have calculated the electronic ground state energy of H$^+_3$, OH$^-$, HF and BH$_3$ molecules in various bond lengths using VQE, UHF and FCI methods.
+It is important to note that the bond length between H atoms in H$^+_3$ molecule is equal.
+The UHF and FCI energies are calculated by ORCA and Python, respectively.